-It was 11:00 on Friday evening when my plane landed at the Jorge Chávez International Airport in Lima, Perú.
+It was 11:00 PM on Friday evening when my plane landed at the Jorge Chávez International Airport in Lima, Perú.
 I was tired and sleepy after 16 hours of flying and changing planes in Atlanta and Mexico City.
 I still had another three-hour bus ride to Chincha, the hub of Afro-Peruvian culture where the family of the late-great maestro, Amador Ballumrosio, the Godfather of Afro-Peruvian music and dance was expecting me.

 When I was in Havana, Cuba , there was a famous ice cream parlor called La Coppellia where they have a government sponsored gringo tax; a pint of ice cream costs a Cuban one peso, but for visitors (the gringos), it was 20 pesos, which at that time was equivalent to an American dollar.

-Before any of my Latin American trips, I try to network on line.
-For example, in the Spring of 2009, I opened a separate Spanish-speaking Facebook account making more than 200 friends throughout Latin America, and put the word out that I'm a sentimental fan of Ecuador's International Soccer team (I really am!), and that I wanted to visit the all-black town that produced their soccer all-star Augustin Delgado (the Magic Johnson of Ecuador).
-Within a couple of days, I got a response from an Afro-Ecuadorian woman living in Germany with her husband.
-After months of Facebook communication, she introduced me to her mother who lives in Quito, Ecuador's capital.
-Her mother showed me around, gave me plenty of advice, and sheltered me from the notorious gringo tax.
+Before any Latin American trip, I network online.
+For example, in the Spring of 2009, I opened a separate Spanish-speaking Facebook account making more than 300 friends throughout Latin America and put the word out that I'm a sentimental fan of Ecuador's International Soccer team (I really am!), and that I wanted to visit the all-black town that produced their soccer all-star Augustin Delgado (the Shaquille O'Neal of Ecuador).